jeremyrieunier/docplanner/pages/index.md

 </DataTable>

 ## Key Insights
-- Volume scale: The platform facilitates over 43,000 messages sent by doctors on average every week, demonstrating significant adoption.
+- **Volume scale**: The platform facilitates over 43,000 messages sent by doctors on average every week, demonstrating significant adoption.
-- Positive growth trend: We observe a clear upward trajectory in the last 3 weeks of the analysis period (Feb 22-Mar 8), with read messages increasing from ~31,000 to ~35,000 weekly.
+- **Positive growth trend**: We observe a clear upward trajectory in the last 3 weeks of the analysis period (Feb 22-Mar 8), with read messages increasing from ~31,000 to ~35,000 weekly.

-There's however a communication gap: approximately 25-29% of messages sent by doctors go unread by patients.
+There's however a communication gap: approximately **25-29% of messages sent by doctors go unread by patients**.
 This represents a clear opportunity for improvement:

 <BarChart
     data={nsm}